CUBigDataClass/5Vs/7.SparkFramework/Readme.md

 #### About this app
-   Its a real-time streaming analytics for World Emotions ( analyze tweets tones from all over he world)
+   Its a real-time streaming analytics for World Emotions ( analyze tweets' tones from all over he world)

 #### App's Architecture